Veterans Day deals: Free or discounted restaurant offers for veterans, active duty military

 (WHTM/NEXSTAR) – Each year on Veterans Day, Americans honor the service and sacrifices of those who served in the U.S. Armed Forces.
-To show appreciation, restaurants across the country will also be offering free and discounted meals for both veterans and active duty military members.
+To show appreciation, restaurants nationwide will also offer free and discounted meals for both veterans and active duty military members.

 - Applebee’s: Veterans and active duty military can receive a free dine-in meal from a special menu on Saturday, Nov.
-11, along with a $5 “Bounce Back” card to put toward a future meal in the following weeks.
+11, and a $5 “Bounce Back” card to put toward a future meal in the following weeks.
 Proof of military service is required.
 Click here for more info.

 - Bob Evans: The restaurant chain is offering veterans and active duty military a free meal from their menu of seven offerings.
 Proof of military service is required.
 Click here for more info.